-Numurkah Outdoor pool has performed quite poorly compared to the benchmark for attendance, generally being below the benchmark and in the 2015/16 and 2016/17 at less than 30%
+Numurkah Outdoor pool has performed quite poorly compared to the benchmark for attendance, generally being below the benchmark and in the 2015/16 and 2016/17 at less than 30% of the benchmark attendances well below.
+This has resulted in Key Performance Area (KPA) Ratings of 20 for these years which is in the 'marginal' range.

-With the exception of support for earlier opening hours being driven by community and the presence of a swimming club, there is little evidence of community involvement in the
+With the exception of support for earlier opening hours being driven by community and the presence of a swimming club, there is little evidence of community involvement in the operation of the Numurkah Outdoor Pool which has resulted in ratings of 30 which is in the 'marginal' area.